yurikaminski/AIDL19-DeepSales/README.md

 Based on this original network, we did some adaptation in order to make it classify the audios in Conflict or No conflict to accelerate trainning and facilitate debugging in a first moment.

+After predicting the class for each interval we built a code to apply the classification to the full audio files by averaging the results of each chunk and classifying it in the 2 classes (Conflict or not conflict).

 Instead of starting with Regression, we first created a classification model.

 Then a regression model.